elisaapra/elisaapra.github.io/_posts/2015-08-05-talkingwith.md

 photo: talkingwith.jpg
 ---

-Poster for Hanford Center Stage's 2015 production of Jane Chatham's _Talking With..._
+Poster for Hanford Center Stage's 2015 production of Jane Martin's _Talking With..._